Car Accident Risks in Winston-Salem, North Carolina

 What If I’m Partially At Fault for the Accident?

 For example, if the other driver ran a red light but you were speeding, you may be found to be partially at fault.
-In this case, you would not be able to recover any compensation for your damages.
+If so, you would not be able to recover any compensation for your damages.

 How Is Fault Determined by the Insurance Company?